Identify Your Health Priority

 The issues are in the tissues, and before you can begin to unpack your blocked or stuck heart energy, you need to open up the space around your physical heart with fascia blend.

-When you experience stress or heartbreak, part of you is resistance, which triggers you to physically contract, constrict, or pull away from a physical danger, a negative thought or an emotional aversion.
-In the process, you constrict and physically guard your heart in preparation for attack.
+When you experience stress or heartbreak, part of you is resistant, which triggers you to physically contract, constrict, or pull away from physical danger, negative thoughts, or an emotional aversion.
+In the process, you constrict and physically guard your heart in preparation for an attack.
 When you do this, you internalize the fear without release or recovery.
-In short, energy doesn’t flow and your body constricts – which locks the stress in your body.
+In short, energy doesn’t flow and your body constricts—which locks the stress in your body.

-Topically applying Fascia Release™ over the physical heart – with focused application and both above on the clavicle bones in sweeping outward motions and in a gentle vertical caress from your throat and the sides of your neck down over and below the heart – opens the space to allow energy and emotions to flow down and out of your system.
+Topically applying Fascia Release™ over the physical heart—with focused application both above the clavicle bones in sweeping outward motions and in a gentle vertical caress from your throat and the sides of your neck down over and below the heart—opens the space to allow energy and emotions to flow down and out of your system.
 You can also apply over the back of your heart.

 Heart™

-Once you have calmed your nervous system with Parasympathetic® and created space and opened channels for energy to flow out of your system, it is now safe to open your heart with Heart blend.
-The combination of essential oils in Heart blend works physical, mental and emotional levels to help restore coherence, or the state of balance where it is easier and less intense to gently move through and release trauma, stored hurts and long buried emotions.
+Once you have calmed your nervous system with Parasympathetic® and created space and opened channels for energy to flow out of your system, it is now safe to open your heart with the Heart blend.
+The combination of essential oils in the Heart blend works on physical, mental, and emotional levels to help restore coherence, or the state of balance where it is easier and less intense to gently move through and release trauma, stored hurts, and long-buried emotions.
 This process is a gentle and subtle unfolding and works best when you intentionally allow your emotions to unpack in their own time.
-This means that while you can apply Parasympathetic® and Fascia Release™ multiple times a day, you will want to limit application of the Heart™ blend over the heart to 1- 2 times daily for the first week.
+This means that while you can apply Parasympathetic® and Fascia Release™ multiple times a day, you will want to limit the application of the Heart™ blend over the heart to 1-2 times daily for the first week.
 If you are releasing heavy and intense emotions, the last thing you want to do is mobilize them too quickly.

-You can inhale essential oils and gently releasing intense emotions with your exhale as a powerful strategy to allow you to micro-dose emotional release.
-Essential oils and the sense of smell allow you to activate and release intense emotions and sensations over brief durations – providing a small amount of stimulus to engage your body in releasing the pain without flooding and shutting down your system or keeping you stuck in denial.
+You can inhale essential oils and gently release intense emotions with your exhale as a powerful strategy to allow you to micro-dose emotional release.
+Essential oils and the sense of smell allow you to activate and release intense emotions and sensations over brief durations—providing a small amount of stimulus to engage your body in releasing the pain without flooding and shutting down your system or keeping you stuck in denial.

 During this emotional release process, you want to be sure to be extra gentle with yourself.
-Allow you self down-time to walk in nature, take a nap or just feel the sunshine on your face.
-You may also want to consider taking a binder, like Cellcore products – to your nightly routine as emotional detoxifications can mobilize and release toxins and ensuring that these toxins leave the body and are not reabsorbed is beneficial to your health.
+Allow yourself downtime to walk in nature, take a nap, or just feel the sunshine on your face.
+You may also want to consider using a binder, like Cellcore products, in your nightly routine as emotional detoxifications can mobilize and release toxins and ensure that these toxins leave the body and are not reabsorbed.

 Featured Oils: